cocodrino/wide-translator-frontend/README.md

-# translator
+# wide translator (frontend)

-> My exquisite Nuxt.js project
+> This is the frontend for my translator prototype, is running vuejs,nuxt

 ## Build Setup